yoasif/yoasif.github.io/_posts/2024-10-16-google-is-killing-uBlock-origin-no-chromium-browser-is-safe.markdown

 As an aside, this option in uBlock Origin negates the performance argument vs. uBO Lite: you can have the same performance profile as the cut-down version, but opting into the more complete mode is more effective in uBlock Origin.

 The bit about "scriptlet injections" may intrigue you.
 Unfortunately, this too is a mirage.
-If there were a simple way to convert the missing features in MV3 to scriptlets, the uBO Lite developers would have already built them in.
+If this was a simple way to convert the missing features in MV3 to scriptlets, the uBO Lite developers would have already built them in.
 Imagining that this is a way to get access to the full effectiveness of uBlock Origin is pure theory - ask whoever suggests this *how* to make it work, *today*, not in some far away future that may never come.

 [^1]: Daly Barnett. "[Chrome Users Beware: Manifest V3 is Deceitful and Threatening.](https://www.eff.org/deeplinks/2021/12/chrome-users-beware-manifest-v3-deceitful-and-threatening)" EFF, December 9, 2021.